“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 “Sixteen, now,” Borivat interrupted, his voice toneless.

-“…Sixteen instances of these apparently organized weather events.
+“…Sixteen instances of these generationally severe weather events.
 Yes, it could occur randomly, but the chances of that…it would be a once in ten thousand generations kind of thing, if that.
-I don’t think we even have the numbers to describe just how astronomically unlikely it is that these events are simply the result of randomness.”
+I don’t think we even have the numbers to describe just how unlikely it is that these events are simply the result of randomness.
+The only precedent I could imagine might be from 600 PU, when the Blood Empire was founded, but there aren’t sufficient records from that time to have any certitude.”

 “I was just asking,” Kiluron protested.
 “I assume there’s nothing that I can do to help?”